 - Wild-crafted 10-year Mountain Ginseng 28 g

 - Gou Qi Zi 12 g

 - Da Zao 12 g

 The tea tastes quite good.
 The wild ginseng has a very noticeable sweet and slightly bitter physical taste to it, the Guo Qi Zi and Da Zao help round out a fairly complex type of taste that is brought out by the addition of the sugars within the honey.

-This tea is recommended for use during the summer time for its moistening properties that help generate fluids and increase energy levels.
-With the high-quality wild ginseng, the eefects of long-term use are profound.
+This tea is recommended for use during the summertime for its moistening properties that help generate fluids and increase energy levels.
+With high-quality wild ginseng, the effects of long-term use are profound.